nathan-joslin/gitoci/docs/installation-guide.md

 >>>
 Specify a directory to look for your config file by setting the environment variable `GITOCI_CONFIG`.

-The `gitoci config --write` command accepts an argument to specify a directory to write the file in: `gitoci config --write <path-to-config-file>`
+The `git-remote-oci config --write` command accepts an argument to specify a directory to write the file in: `git-remote-oci config --write <path-to-config-file>`
 >>>

 If troubleshooting is unsuccessful, see the [additional resources](#additional-resources) section below.